LynMcJo06/School_District_Analysis/README.md

 We started by creating a development or virtual environment to be consistent with the other team members.
 We created a clone of the GitHub repository.
 We converted the Excel file to a Pandas DataFrame.
+'-----
+In 4.11 we established spending ranges per student, categorized the spending bins, grouped the data by the spending ranges and created a new DataFrame for the scores by school spending.
+Our original breakdown of the spending bins had to be adjusted as the schools were not fairly grouped.
+I was surprised by the results of the analysis:  the schools with the smallest per student spending had the highest Average and Percent Passing Math and Reading Scores, and the highest overall percentage passing.